meltano/meltano/docs/src/plugins/extractors/README.md

 **E**xtracting data is the **E** in the term **ELT**.
 To pull data from your sources, Meltano uses Extractor plugins that are also known as [taps](/developer-tools/architecture.html#taps).

-Meltano currently supports importing data from the following sources:
+Meltano currently supports importing data from the following sources out of the box:

 - [Comma Separated Values (CSV)](/plugins/extractors/csv.html)
 - [Facebook Ads](/plugins/extractors/facebook.html)